 Balance is Bullshit

 Sometimes getting shit done means being OK with life being out of balance.
 Maybe you want to write a book so you let the house cleaning slide or maybe you are focusing on spending time with your family so you stopped wearing makeup to have more time with them in the morning.
 Life comes in seasons and during different seasons your focus is different.
 It’s completely OK to let some things go for a little bit if you want to focus on improving one area of your life.
 If you’re struggling with depression now is not the time to try and have a perfectly balanced life.
 Now is the time to relentlessly focus on taking care of yourself and getting your motivation back.
 Give yourself a break from the other areas in your life and just really double down on managing your mental health.

 See a Therapist

 If depression or anxiety are keeping you from achieving what you want to achieve in life see a therapist.
-Anxiety and depression are both treatable.
-A therapist will be able to help you figure out what the best treatment option is for you.
+Anxiety and depression are both treatable and a therapist will be able to help you figure out what the best treatment option is for you.
 I’m a huge fan of Better Help.
 I use it for online therapy and I love that I am able to text my therapist whenever I want throughout the day.
 For the price of one traditional therapy session a week I get unlimited access to my therapist via skyping, texting or phone calls.
 A therapist is trained to help you figure out the best options for you and help you find relief.
-Use this therapist finder to find someone to talk to and checkout my tips for going to therapy for the first time.
+Checkout my tips for going to therapy for the first time.
 You don’t need to keep suffering and there are mental health professionals that can help you.